Maize-Genetics-and-Genomics-Database/FASSO/README.md

 Functional Annotations using Sequence and Structure Orthology

 # What does FASSO do?
-FASSO generates structual orthologs by combining three methods (Diamond, FoldSeek, and Fatcat) and assigns UniProt function annotations.
+FASSO generates structure-based orthologs by combining three methods (Diamond, FoldSeek, and Fatcat) and assigns UniProt function annotations.

 # Citation
 Andorf et al. "An AlphaFold based method to assign functional annotations combining sequence and structure orthology." bioRxiv, October 2022.